deanpoulos/SeventhSeal/README.md

 # Seventh Seal
-## Dedication
-I dedicate this project to my friend Lyndon.
 ## Introduction
 At this point I wish to explore various trading strategies which utilise some form of machine learning to successfully predict price action of cryptocurrency